 When you walk with trekking poles for hours, your gloves must not allow all that friction to be transferred to your palm and fingers.

-Depending on the weather you may need different types of more “tough” gloves, either partially covered with leather or other synthetic material.
+Depending on the weather, you may need different types of more “tough” gloves, either partially covered with leather or other synthetic material.

-Layers of Hiking Gloves
+Layers of Winter Hiking Gloves

 The internal removable liners are the norm.